MelihAltintas/AutomaticJavaCodeSmellDetector/README.md

 # Code Smells Detector

-This project is an Eclipse plugin that aims to collect code smells from Java projects
+This project is an Eclipse plugin that aims to collect code smells from Java projects.

 ![alt text](https://github.com/MelihAltintas/AutomaticJavaCodeSmellDetectorEclipsePlugin/blob/master/pluginview.png)

 # Code Smells Detected

 This plugin detects the following 10 types of code smells: